Who was Ron Tough?

 Four positions of Governor were created.
 They are jointly shareholders of the Ron Tough Yachting Foundation that elects the Board of Directors and provide oversight of the Ron Tough Yachting Foundation ’s operation.
 The Board of Directors (formerly the Trustees) are responsible for the day to day management of the Ron Tough Yachting Foundation , including fund raising, marketing and communication, investing and awarding grants.
 Directors are appointed for a three year term and can serve a maximum of three terms (9 years).

 How do I apply for a grant of financial assistance?

 Applications for financial assistance are usually called for in the January to March period of each year.
-Personal applications are lodged online quoting their Australian Sailing Number to a dedicated website.
+Applications are lodged online by fully completing the online application form available on this website (www.RonToughYachtingFoundation.com.au) prior to the specified closing date..
 All applicants need to supply sufficient information such as their latest sailing performances, their proposed future sailing program of the event(s) indicating the indicative cost and how the grant will assist them in their request to achieve excellence.
 See the conditions and criteria for receiving a grant on this website.

 What happens if I don’t use the grant for the reason it was awarded?

 Recipients who receive a grant and cannot meet the purpose that it was awarded for, are expected to return the grant to the Ron Tough Yachting Foundation.